Addendum II: Terms and Conditions for Confined Research Field Trials of Argentine Rape Canola (Brassica napus L.)

 - final date of harvest

-- quantity of seed and plant material disposed of
+- confirmation of whether or not seed and plant material has been disposed of and quantity of seed and plant material disposed of

-- quantity of seed and plant material retained and stored
+- confirmation of whether or not seed and plant material were retained and quantity of seed and plant material retained and stored

 - storage location and method